contao/docs-archive/manual/en/01-Installation.md

 The following chapters explain how to install and update Contao.
-You will learn how to use the Contao install tool, how to synchronize an existing installation via FTP, how to set up the Safe Mode Hack and how to configure a live server for Contao.
+You will learn how to use the Contao install tool, how to synchronize an existing installation via FTP, how to set up the "Safe Mode Hack" and how to configure a live server for Contao.